 When it comes to all natural latex mattresses unfortunately most of us have no idea what to look for or what questions ask.
 Without getting into the nitty gritty details and specifications there are basically two different types.

 2. Hybrid latex mattresses

 Hybrids are built using minimal amounts of latex rubber, sometimes as little as 1/2 inch, ranging in thickness up to 4 inches, making up a very small part of a mattress that may be 10 – 15 inches thick or more.
 This results in a mattress built mostly of cheaper to buy and cheaper to sell fillers like polyester fiber fill, super soft foam, and sometimes even lower grade memory foams.
-This is done to get the customer’s attention knowing that today natural chemical free latex rubber is all the rage.
+This is done to get the customer’s attention knowing that today natural no toxic chemicals latex rubber is all the rage.
 These cheaper built mattresses also require fire retardant chemicals to meet government burn safety standards, which are part of code FR1633.

 On the website www.whatsthebestmattress.com we have seen a number of people complain that their latex beds have developed body impressions and when they went back to their dealer they found that their so called latex bed was a composite of latex and many other materials like we have mentioned above.
 To their surprise these other materials broke down rapidly.
 Their salesperson either forgot or neglected to tell them that their bed was not all built using quality latex rubber from top to bottom.
 They also neglected to mention these other materials cost considerably less and do not have the overall durability of latex rubber.